adhishmeena/adhishmeena/README.md

 - 👋 Hi, I’m @adhishmeena
-- 👀 I’m interested in Kubernetes,containers,devops and Go
+- 👀 I’m interested in containers,devops, Go,Kubernetes,podman and RHEL.
-- 🌱 I’m currently learning and Building Application on Go
+- 🌱 I’m currently learning and Building Application on Go.
-- 💞️ I’m looking to collaborate on Go projects
+- 💞️ I’m looking to collaborate on Go projects.
-- 📫 you can reach me via linkedin
+- 📫 you can reach me via linkedin.

 <!---
 adhishmeena/adhishmeena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.